qtc-de/remote-method-guesser/README.md

     [...]
 ```

-With the dummy interface available on the class path, it is already possible to create an instance of the remote class.
-By calling all the defined methods in out dummy interface, it is now possible to enumerate available methods on the remote class.
+By calling all the defined methods in the *dummy interface*, it is now possible to enumerate available methods on the remote object.
-Method class will fail when the corresponding method signature does not exist on the remote class, which leads to a corresponding
+Method class will fail when the corresponding method signature does not exist on the server side, which leads to a corresponding
 (*RMI* specific) exception.
-This exception can be catched and interpreted as ``method does not exist``.
+This exception can be caught and interpreted as ``method does not exist``.
-However, once an existing method is hit, the *RMI* server will respond with a different exception, like e.g. a *NullPointer Exception*
+However, once an existing method is hit, the *RMI* server will respond with a different exception, like e.g. a ``NullPointer Exception``
 or non exception at all.
-Such a result can be interpreted as ``method exists on the remote class``.
+Such a result can be interpreted as ``method exists on the remote object``.

 ### Installation

 ------

-The remote-method-guesser (*rmg* in the following) is a *maven* project and the installation should be quite easy.
+*rmg* is a *maven* project and the installation should be straight forward.
 With maven installed, just execute
 the following commands to create an executable ``.jar`` file:

 ```console